placroix74/ImageRanker/README.md

 I needed a tool which could help me automate the task of comparing photos to one another.

 I had found a candidate, [Ranker](https://sourceforge.net/projects/ranker/), but:
-- The tool was built on top of GTKmm, which crippled my Windows system upon installation;
+- The tool is built on top of GTKmm, which crippled my Windows system upon installation;
 - The tool crashed when I tried to import images into it.

 ImageRanker is built on .NET 4.5.2.